It's finally starting to look like there may be an end to this crazy pandemic ahead. Let's all be thankful for that!

-Our focus is to provide the best possible future for our birds.
-With that in mind, we reserve the right to deny an application for any reason at any point in this process.
+As always, our focus is singular and strict: to provide the best possible future for our birds.
+The birds and their individual futures come first, always.
+We reserve the right to deny any application, at any time, for any reason at any point in the adoption process.

 Welcome to the website of the Northeastern Avian Rescue, "NEAR."
 NEAR is a not-for-profit, all volunteer organization dedicated to the safety and care of parrots and other exotic pet birds.
 The mission of our organization is to Rescue, rehabilitate and re-home abused, neglected and otherwise unwanted parrots and other exotic pet birds.
 We often refer to our mission as "The Three R's."